 MABLE PHIRI, Malawi Program Coordinator

-EKARI Foundation’s Student Board of Directors represents the ‘voice’ of our students.
-Our students elect a new board each school year.
+EKARI’s Student Board of Directors represents the ‘voice’ of our students.
 The Board is responsible for providing student feedback to our Malawi Board of Directors, assisting with program development, and encouraging all students to take advantage of their education.
 They also support our students’ emotional needs by advising our students regarding family and personal issues and by performing conflict resolution activities.
 In support of our Student Board of Directors, we created student appointments to further promote leadership skills among our students!
 Each of our Complementary Student Programs has a student leader who assists our In-Country Director with minor tasks.

 WHITE YOHANE, Malawi Board President